trinsic/oddxt/content/posts/docker-scripts.md

     relative: false # when using page bundles set this to true
     hidden: true # only hide on current single page
 ---
-This post is a collection of Docker images I use on my homelab servers.
+This post is a collection of Docker Images I use in my homelab.
 Docker uses OS-level virtualization to deliver software in packages called containers.
-They're completely self-contained and allow a user to quickly spin-up any software almost instantly to use or test out without installing extra.
+They're completely self-contained and allow a user to quickly spin-up any software almost instantly to use or test out without installing extra packages.

 ### Crypto
 #### Storj